10

 The flagship of this trend is “Green Chemistry”, a concept that over a long period was a more academic approach.
 This is changing and companies are discovering Green Chemistry as a business model.
 Also during the years past, numerous countries across the globe adopted a more stringent chemicals' legislation, aiming to substitute or better manage the most problematic chemicals.

-In particular, the EU´s Green Deal opens a window of opportunity to further boost this approach to a highly improved chemicals management.
-Also, the new Chemicals Strategy for Sustainability has recognised Green Chemistry as an important milestone to a cleaner and more sustainable future.
+In particular, the EU´s Green Deal openeds a window of opportunity to further boost this approach to a highly improved chemicals management.
+The Chemicals Strategy for Sustainability has recognised Green Chemistry as an important milestone to a cleaner and more sustainable future.
+Just like the European Chemicals Industry Action Plan from 2025 considers Green Chemistry as a fundamental building block for innovation in chemicals production.
 And finally, the Austrian government has recognised Green Chemistry as an important milestone to a cleaner and more sustainable future.

 Therefore, industry needed to start introducing more sophisticated chemicals-management-schemes.
 This transition process is ongoing and in particular, smaller companies are challenged heavily.
 However, also large companies and institutions are facing significant challenges.